Sadam1195/EpilepsyDetectionUsingEEGSignals/README.md

 # EpilepsyDetectionUsingEEGSignals
-Applying Machine Learning Techniques To Detect Epilepsy Using EEG Signals
+A Deep Learning Based Approach to Detect Epilepsy Using EEG Signals